smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ### Bringing up NGC components in On-Premises mode

-  To bring-up the NGC components in on-premises mode, enable the rule `ngc_test/onprem/master` in the file: `openness-experience-kits/onprem_controller.yml`. and then run the script `deploy_onprem_controller.sh`  as described in [OpenNESS On-Premise: Controller and Edge node setup document](../getting-started/on-premises/controller-edge-node-setup.md).
+  To bring-up the NGC components in on-premises mode, enable the rule `ngc_test/onprem/master` in the file: `openness-experience-kits/on_premises.yml`. and then run the script `deploy_onprem.sh controller`  as described in [OpenNESS On-Premise: Controller and Edge node setup document](../getting-started/on-premises/controller-edge-node-setup.md).

 ### Configuring in On-Premises mode